ferMartz/docs-over/System Design/mvp-user-flows.md

 # MVP User Flows

 !!!
-Off-dapp actions are shown in orange.
+Off-dapp actions are shown in light gray.
 On-dapp actions are shown in green.
 !!!

 !!!secondary